Comma

-In spoken language, a common rule of thumb is that the function of a comma is generally performed by a pause.

 In this article, x denotes a grapheme (writing) and /x/ denotes a phoneme (sound).

 History

 The development of punctuation is much more recent than the alphabet.

 In the 3rd century BC, Aristophanes of Byzantium invented a system of single dots (théseis) at varying levels, which separated verses and indicated the amount of breath needed to complete each fragment of the text when reading aloud.
 The different lengths were signified by a dot at the bottom, middle, or top of the line.
 For a short passage, a komma in the form of a dot · was placed mid-level.
 This is the origin of the concept of a comma, although the name came to be used for the mark itself instead of the clause it separated.